TymekDev/no-js-dark-mode-toggle/README.md

 - Changing labels based on the theme we are in
 - `@media (prefers-color-scheme: dark)` support

-I have created an example page with these improvements.
-You can view it at [tymekdev.github.io/no-js-dark-mode-toggle][] and [its source code on GitHub][].
+In this repository you will find an implementation with these improvements.
+You can a deployed version at [tymekdev.github.io/no-js-dark-mode-toggle][].

 [tymekdev.github.io/no-js-dark-mode-toggle]: https://tymekdev.github.io/no-js-dark-mode-toggle
-[its source code on GitHub]: https://github.com/TymekDev/no-js-dark-mode-toggle